 The patent positions of pharmaceutical, biotechnology and drug delivery companies, including ours, are uncertain and involve complex legal and factual issues.
 There can be no assurance that patents we apply for will be issued, or that patents that are issued will be valid and enforceable.
 Even if such patents are enforceable, we anticipate that any attempt to enforce our patents could be time consuming and costly.
 Additionally, the coverage claimed in a patent application can be significantly reduced before the patent is issued.
 As a consequence, we do not know whether any of our pending patent applications will be granted with broad coverage or whether the claims that eventually issue or that have issued will be circumvented.
-Since publication of discoveries in scientific or patent literature often lag behind actual discoveries, we cannot be certain that we were the first inventor of inventions covered by our issued patents or pending patent applications or that we were the first to file patent applications for such inventions.
+Since publication of discoveries in scientific or patent applications or that we were the first to file patent applications for such inventions.
 Moreover, we may have to participate in interference proceedings declared by the U.S. Patent and Trademark Office and/or its equivalent agency abroad to determine priority of invention, which could result in substantial cost to us, even if the eventual outcome is favorable.
 An adverse outcome could subject us to significant liabilities to third parties, require disputed rights to be licensed from or to third parties or require us to cease using the technology in dispute.